Canada Post does not make shipping in or from Canada easy or cost effective for artisans.

 So here are a few pointers so that you can skip learning the hard way and start selling your crochet items right away.

-At craft fairs so many people would try on the hats that I got worried about lice and even a few of them were stolen because I would be busy helping one customer and someone asking to try one on and would walk away with my item on their head.
-I did not want to make any more hats.
+At craft fairs so many people would try on the hats that I got worried about lice and even a few of them were stolen because I would be busy helping one customer and someone asking to try one on and someone would walk away with my item on their head.
+I did not want to make any more toques.

 I knew that wasn't my thing, so I kept creating until I found what I liked to make and wear.
 I choose to use higher end yarn and make more elegant items that I have designed myself.
 I did not want to compete with the Grandmas and their dishcloths and baby hats.
 I wanted to be different.